NYPL/nypl-library-card-app/README.md

 ## Accessibility testing

-This project integrates @axe-core/playwright to automatically scan for accessibility violations and ensure our application meets WCAG standards which are 2.1 AA and 2.2 AA
+This project integrates @axe-core/playwright to automatically scan for accessibility violations and ensure our application meets the 2.1 AA and 2.2 AA WCAG success criteria.